 Downhole samples were taken from this lower zone and a full Pressure Test Analysis ("PTA") carried out, which, combined with a flow and build-up test in January 2011, allowed a refinement of the test results.
 The interpretation of the PTA closely fits the current mapping of the Doris discovery and surroundings on the new 3D seismic and would most likely fit a reservoir thickening and/or widening away from the AKD01 well.
 A number of exploration and appraisal wells on or near the Doris oil discovery were drilled and tested, of which three have been placed on production (AKD01, AKD05 and AKD06).
-Exploration activities in 2013 focused on three deep wells (AKD08, AKD09 and KBD01).
+Exploration activities in Q1 2014 focused on two deeper wells AKD08, and KBD01, however these have been suspended due to lack of encouraging results (AKD08) and lack of funding (KBD01).